 The Ipswich Waste Reduction Advisory Committee is sponsoring a Styrofoam recycling event on Saturday, September 21, 2019.
 The foam recycling company, Gold Circuit, will be collecting WHITE foam only at the Winthrop School from 9 AM to noon.
 Read on...

 Curbside pickup of a bulky item requires a $10 sticker.
 Residents with curbside trash pickup are allowed to put out ONE bulky item (for example: sofa, chair, mattress, box spring or carpet -- no appliances or electronics) per week.
 Read on...

 IPSWICH is plastic bag- and styrofoam-free!
 Bring your own bags!
 Businesses will be using alternatives to single-use plastic bags and styrofoam.Please note that trash bags are NOT affected by these bans.
 Find out more here.

 JRM strictly enforces the town’s disposal limit of one barrel or bag and places stickers on any trash or recycling not in compliance with town policy.

 One 35-gallon bag or barrel (50-pound limit) is allowed per residence.

 Ipswich participates in single-stream recycling.
 Residents must place their recycling curbside in order to have their trash collected.
-All recyclables should be placed in the bin (NO plastic bags), and there is no limit for recycling.
-Stickers are available (free) at the Department of Public Works office at Town Hall for residents who wish to use larger containers for their recycling.
-Please do NOT put your recyclables in plastic bags.
+All recyclables should be placed in the bin (NO plastic bags).
+There is no limit for recycling, but containers cannot be larger than 45 gallons.

 The Department of Public works provides ONE recycling container per residential dwelling that receives municipal solid waste pickup.